 What you consume also has a tremendous impact on your mood and ability to stay motivated.
 If you are consuming lots of sugar, salt, junk food, caffeine, nicotine, and alcohol, you will struggle to stay motivated.
 By eliminating bad habits and adopting a healthy diet, staying inspired becomes much easier.

-Everything we think, believe, see, hear, smell, taste, feel, and eat affects our motivation.
+Everything we think, believe, see, hear, smell, taste, feel, and eat effects our motivation.
 By just staying aware of each of these areas and how they affect your motivation, you’ll be drawn toward ways to improve them.
-Once you’ve optimize each one, you will have developed the knowledge and habits for staying motivated.
+Once you’ve optimized each one, you will have developed the knowledge and habits for staying motivated.